f0rr0/pg-browser-proxy/README.md

 bun install # ensure pg-proxy binary is available
 ```

-1. Navigate to the example directory and start the proxy:
+2. Navigate to the example directory and start the proxy:
 ```sh
 cd examples/pglite-drizzle
 bun run proxy
 ```

-2. Start the example app:
+3. Start the example app:
 ```sh
 bun run dev
 ```

-3. You can then connect to the database using Drizzle Studio or any other PostgreSQL client:
+4. You can then connect to the database using Drizzle Studio or any other PostgreSQL client:
 ```sh
 bun run db:studio
 ```

 ## Further Reading

-- Built on top of [pg-gateway](https://github.com/supabase-community/pg-gateway)
+- [pg-gateway](https://github.com/supabase-community/pg-gateway) - Built on top of this project
-- [postgres.new](https://github.com/supabase-community/postgres-new) - The original inspiration for this local development tool
-- [postgres.new: In-browser Postgres with an AI interface](https://supabase.com/blog/postgres-new) - A blog post by Supabase about running Postgres in the browser
+- [postgres.new](https://supabase.com/blog/postgres-new) - A blog post by Supabase about running Postgres in the browser